-To export your passwords from the Firefox browser, click Open Application Menu in the top right corner of your browser.
-Select Logins and Passwords following by your Primary Password if you have configured one.
+To export your passwords from the Firefox browser, click the Open Application Menu in the top right corner of your browser.
+Select Logins and Passwords followed by your Primary Password if you have configured one.
 Select three dots in the top right corner and select Export Logins in the Logins and Passwords section.
 Confirm your Primary Password and save the CSV file to your selected directory.

 Exporting your Firefox passwords to a CSV file may be quick and convenient but keep in mind that the file is not encrypted, and everyone can read it.
 There are better ways to move your logins and passwords and all other personal data you have saved in your browser, and I will show you them all.

 If you prefer a more advanced solution, then I recommend my favorite Password Manager – 1Password.
 I have been using 1Password for over a year now, and I love it.
 Although not free, the advanced features it offers fully justify the price in my mind.

 1) Open the Application Menu in the browser and click Logins and Passwords.

 2) Type your Primary Password if you have one.

 3) Click on three dots in the top right corner of the browser and select Export Firefox Logins.

 4) Read the warning message and press the Export button.